neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 ##### Parameters

-`params: object` - an object with the following parameters:
+`: object` - an object with the following parameters:

 - `invocations: Invocation[]` - array of invocation object with following members:
   - `scriptHash: string` - script hash of the smart contract to invoke
   - `operation: string` - operation on the smart contract to call
   - `args?: Argument[]` - any input arguments for the operation
 - `signers?: Signer[]` - sender and the scope of the signature
 - `network?: string` - network to submit this request to.
 If omitted, the default network set to the provider is used